Roohi (2021 film): Plot

-Bhawra Pandey and Kattanni Qureshi are from a village called Bagadpur, where it is customary for the girl to be kidnapped against her will by the guy who wishes to marry her.
-They are tasked by their boss and kidnapping-gang leader Guniya Bhai to kidnap Roohi as part of a contract by a guy who wishes to marry her.
-However, a death in the family of the groom forces them to keep her in hiding in an abandoned woodwork shop so that the marriage can take place after the funeral.
-During their stay, Bhawra realizes that Roohi is actually possessed by a demonic spirit, which is corroborated by her father.
-Roohi was actually supposed to be married a year ago, but the groom and his family fled after seeing she was possessed.
+Bhawra Pandey and Kattanni Qureshi are from Bagadpur village, where it is customary for the girl to be abducted by the man who desires to marry her.
+They are tasked by their boss and kidnapping-gang leader Guniya Bhai to kidnap Roohi as part of a contract with a guy who wishes to marry her.
+However, a death in the family of the groom forces them to keep her in hiding in an abandoned woodworking shop so that the marriage can take place after the funeral.
+During their stay, Bhawra realises that Roohi is actually possessed by a demonic spirit, which is corroborated by her father.
+Roohi was actually supposed to be married a year ago, but the groom and his family fled after seeing that she was possessed.

 Bhawra falls for Roohi and tries to coax the spirit from her body; Kattanni, on the other hand, is smitten by the demonic spirit, who identifies herself as Afza, and tries to bring her forward instead of Roohi so that he can talk to her.
-They learn that the demon is a Mudiyapairi (a witch with backward-turned feet who is deemed to be extremely strong) and she will not leave unless she gets married along with the girl she is possessing.
+They learn that the demon is a Mudiyapairi (a witch with backward-turned feet who is deemed to be extremely strong), and she will not leave unless she gets married along with the girl she is possessing.
 Guniya Bhai, fearing the police investigation behind Roohi's kidnapping, instructs them to abandon her, but they refuse, forcing him to send his henchmen to get the job done.
-The henchmen get gravely injured while trying to assault Kattanni by Afza, and report this to Guniya.
+The henchmen, while trying to assault Kattanni, get gravely injured by Afza and report this to Guniya Bhai.